huggingface/datasets/docs/source/loading.rst

 .. code-block::

    >>> from datasets import Dataset
    >>> import pandas as pd
    >>> df = pd.DataFrame({"a": [1, 2, 3]})
    >>> dataset = Dataset.from_pandas(df)

 .. important::

-    An object data type in pandas.Series doesn't always carry enough information for Arrow to automatically infer a data type.
+   An object data type in `pandas.Series <https://pandas.pydata.org/docs/reference/api/pandas.Series.html>`_ doesn't always carry enough information for Arrow to automatically infer a data type.
 Avoid potential errors by constructing an explicit schema with :class:`datasets.Features` using the ``from_dict`` or ``from_pandas`` methods.
-See the :ref:`Troubleshooting guide <troubleshoot>` below for more details on how to specify a feature.
+See the :ref:`troubleshoot` for more details on how to explicitly specify your own features.

 Offline
 -------

 Even if you don't have an internet connection, it is still possible to load a dataset.
-As long as you've downloaded a dataset from the Hub or Datasets Github repository, it should be cached.
+As long as you've downloaded a dataset from the Hub or 🤗 Datasets Github repository, it should be cached.
 This means you can reload the dataset from the cache and use it offline.

 If you know you won't have internet access, you can run 🤗 Datasets in full offline mode.
 This saves time because instead of waiting for the Dataset builder download to time out, 🤗 Datasets will look directly in the cache.
 Set the environment variable ``HF_DATASETS_OFFLINE`` to ``1`` to enable full offline mode.